Conferences

 BSHS Conferences & Events

 The BSHS organises a wide range of events and conferences that support research, discussion, and exchange in the history of science.
-This includes some of the largest and most established events in the field, as well as smaller workshops and public-facing formats.
+This includes some of the largest and most established events in the field, as well as smaller workshops and conferences.
 Alongside in-person meetings, the Society increasingly supports online and hybrid events to broaden access and participation.
 Through these activities, the BSHS aims to foster networking, collaboration, and dialogue both within academia and across related knowledge cultures.
-Our events are designed to engage established scholars, early career researchers, and wider audiences alike.
+Our academic events are designed to engage established scholars and early career researchers alike.
+Read on to find out more about our activities (including the BSHS Annual Conference) and to find out how the Conferences Committee can support your event.

 News